Zeffer83/OutlookAutoArchive/README.md

 ### Common Issues

 1. **"Access Denied" errors**: Ensure Outlook is running and you have permissions
-2. **No Archive folder found**: Create an Archive folder in your Inbox or root level
+2. **No Archive folder found**: Create an Archive folder in your Inbox or root level (see Setup Requirements section)
 3. **Script won't run**: Check PowerShell execution policy: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
 4. **Config file not found**: Ensure `config.json` exists in the same directory as the script
 5. **Invalid JSON**: Check that your `config.json` file has valid JSON syntax